jack0z/nba-mavericks-3point-test/README.md

    - Extracts the 3PM values from each game
    - Calculates the average 3PM for the last 5 games
    - Displays the formatted result with colored pass/fail indicator
+   - Saves results to a shared file for later reporting
+4. After all player tests complete, the summary test:
+   - Collects all player results
+   - Sorts them for consistent display
-4. Generates a summary report showing:
+   - Generates a formatted summary report
-   - Total number of players tested
-   - How many passed vs. failed
-   - Lists of players in each category
+   - Validates that results were collected for at least half of the players

 ## Output Format